junzeye/validate-medcalc-labels/README.md

 # Improving MedCalc-Bench Labels with Physician Oversight

-Code and data from our physicians-in-the-loop curation of new ground truth labels for [MedCalc-Bench](https://openreview.net/forum?id=VXohja0vrQ#discussion), a benchmark (NeurIPS 2024 Oral & included in [MedHELM](https://crfm.stanford.edu/helm/medhelm/latest/#/leaderboard/medcalc_bench)) for evaluating LLMs on medical score computation.
+Code and data from our physician-in-the-loop cleanup of the ground-truth labels of [MedCalc-Bench](https://openreview.net/forum?id=VXohja0vrQ#discussion) (NeurIPS 2024 Oral; featured in [MedHELM](https://crfm.stanford.edu/helm/medhelm/latest/#/leaderboard/medcalc_bench)), a widely used benchmark for LLM medical score computation.

-### 💡 Key contributions

-- **Hybrid stewardship pipeline**: Agentic LLM verifiers + automated triage concentrate scarce physician attention on the most contentious instances.
-- **Physician oversight**: Four board-licensed physicians from three specialties at Stanford Medicine provided annotations and adjudication.
-- **Label divergence**: A non-trivial fraction (>25%) of the original MedCalc-Bench v1.0 labels diverge from physician judgment.
-- **Corrected labels**: We release a set of better physician-aligned labels as a drop-in replacement for the original benchmark.
-- **Downstream impact**: Training on corrected labels yields meaningful performance differences in downstream model alignment via RL (GRPO).
+**TL;DR:** More than 25% of the original MedCalc-Bench v1.0 test labels diverge from physician judgment.
+We release physician-validated corrected labels as a drop-in replacement (`data/medcalc_v1_corrected.csv`), produced by a three-phase stewardship pipeline that uses agentic LLM verifiers and automated triage to concentrate scarce physician attention on the most contentious instances.
+Label quality matters downstream: re-evaluating frontier LLMs against the corrected labels changes measured accuracy, and RL training (GRPO) with corrected vs. original reward labels produces measurably different models.

+## 🚀 Quick start: evaluate on the corrected labels

+- Point your existing MedCalc-Bench v1.0 harness at **`data/medcalc_v1_corrected.csv`**.
+Column names match v1.0 (with `Row Number` renamed to `Unique ID`), keeping the subset needed for evaluation: `Unique ID`, `Calculator Name`, `Question`, `Patient Note`, `Ground Truth Answer`, `Lower Limit`, `Upper Limit`.
+- Use `data/system_prompt.txt` and `data/user_prompt_template.txt` (or `data/tool_use_prompt_template.txt` for tool-using LLMs).
+The prompts instruct the model to output `N/A` when the patient note lacks sufficient information — some corrected labels are abstentions.
+- The file contains **887 of the original 1,047 test instances**: we prioritize precision and only release labels where our physician-validated pipeline has high confidence.
+If you need all 1,047, merge with the originals (`data/phase1/original_test_labels.csv`) on `Unique ID` (= `Row Number` in v1.0).

 <div align="center">
   <br>